vageez/hackernews/README.md

 #### IO is handled through Epics, implementing Futures.
 Futures (Fluture) are a Mondaic alternative to handling Promises.

+#### Errors in our IO, are pushed to an error action in the reducer.
+At this stage I am NOT doing anything to display these errors to the user.

 > [Fluture Parallel](https://github.com/fluture-js/Fluture/tree/11.x#parallel)

 > Parallel allows us to limit the number of out going requests our APP will make at a time.
 I currently set it to Infinity, which is unlimited.
 But this number can be adjusted so that we can have 5 async requests take off and complete before sending another 5.
 Their order of completion is not important.